ngs-docs/2021-august-remote-computing/_main.utf8.md

 Many other workflow systems exist.
 E.g. nextflow, Common Workflow Language (CWL), and Workflow Definition Language (WDL).
 Are all good!
 Each workflow system comes with its own syntax and set of advantages.
 They are all here to make computational methods reproducible and shareable.

-(If you work in R a lot, you might be especially interested in [drake](https://github.com/ropensci/drake).)
+(If you work in R a lot, you might be especially interested in [drake](https://github.com/ropensci/drake) -- which is now called [Targets](https://docs.ropensci.org/targets/).)

 Today we're going to talk about ways of automating workflows using snakemake.